causerp/cangjie_stdx/doc/libs_stdx_en/effect/effect_package_api/effect_package_exceptions.md

 }
 ```

-**Description:**
-This exception is thrown when a [Command](./effect_package_classes.md#class-commandres) (i.e., an effect) is performed but not handled by any handler.
+**Description:** This exception is thrown when a [Command](./effect_package_classes.md#class-commandres) (i.e., an effect) is performed but not handled by any handler.
 It serves as a runtime safety mechanism, indicating that the developer must provide explicit handling logic for the effect.

-**Superclass:**
+**Parent Type:**

 - Exception